Retirement Account Contribution Calculator

 Frequently Asked Questions

-The 2025 IRS contribution limit for 401(k) accounts is expected to be $23,500 for employees, a slight increase from $23,000 in 2024.
-For individuals age 50 and over, an additional catch-up contribution of $7,500 is allowed, bringing their total potential contribution to $31,000.
-These limits are periodically adjusted for inflation by the IRS and are crucial for maximizing tax-advantaged retirement savings, making annual review important for financial planning.
+The 2026 IRS contribution limit for 401(k) accounts is $23,500 for employees.
+For individuals age 50 and over, an additional catch-up contribution of $7,500 is allowed, bringing the total to $31,000.
+These limits are adjusted annually for inflation.

 How does an employer match work in a 401(k)?